-When it comes to ergogenic aids for exercise performance caffeine is one of the most common and most effective supplements on the market.
-Used for years by runners, cyclists and power lifters for its beneficial stimulant properties and one of the supplements on the ISSN list of recommended ergogenic aids there’s little doubt about its effectiveness.
+When it comes to ergogenic aids for exercise performance, caffeine is one of the most common and most effective supplements on the market.
+Used for years by runners, cyclists and powerlifters for its beneficial stimulant properties, and as one of the supplements on the ISSN list of recommended ergogenic aids, there’s little doubt about its effectiveness.

 First of all, let’s just define what exactly we mean by an ‘ergogenic aid’.
 This is how the ISSN describe it: